 The College Credit Plus (CCP) program is an opportunity for high school students to take college courses while still enrolled in high school.
 Students have the option of completing courses on a college campus, online, or at LHS.

-College classes at LHS include both classes that are taught by LHS teachers who are eligible to serve as adjunct faculty through NCSC.
+College classes at LHS include both classes that are taught by LHS teachers who are eligible to serve as adjunct faculty through Ashland University and Bowling Green State University.

-Classes being taught at LHS include: English Academic Writing, English Research Writing, Early America, Modern America, American Government, Life in the Sea, Introduction to Art, Psychology, Human Communication, Intermediate Spanish I, Intermediate Spanish II, Elementary Statisitics.
+Classes being taught at LHS include: English Academic Writing, English Research Writing, Early America, Modern America, Democracy in America, Life in the Sea, Introduction to Art, Human Communication, Intermediate Spanish I, Intermediate Spanish II, Elementary Statisitics.

 There are a lot of details involved in participating in the CCP program and students must complete and submit the paperwork before April 1st to indicate their intent to participate in the CCP program in the following school year.
 Students are eligible to take classes during the summer in addition to during the school year.

-In order to explain all of the details of the program and to provide you with the forms necessary, students and parents should attend our informational Academic Options meeting on January 24th at 7pm in the HS Auditorium.
+In order to explain all of the details of the program and to provide you with the forms necessary, students and parents should attend our informational College Credit Plus meeting offered each year in the HS Auditorium.

 If you have any interest in learning more about College Credit Plus, please talk to your counselor!